nkabbara/nkabbara.github.io/books/on-writing-well.md

 2. Reduce whatever you decide to write about to its essential point.
 At first you'll want to include a lot and that's common.
 Fight that urge.
 It'll make your writing lighter and more energized.
 3. Pick an angle for your article: personal, rational, ideal, or philosophical?
 4. Get on a plane and live so you have something to write about.
 You'll always be nervous doing so and getting on that plane, but there's no way around it.
+5. If you write your story in a form of a quest-you have a problem, you've figured out how to solve it, it changed you-you'll have a greater chance of writing something that will connect with people.

 Some tactical decisions:
 1. After your lead is done, you can take a more relaxed tone.
 Don't be surprised if your lead alone takes as much time as the whole article to write.